Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Computational Access to PGDB Data

-\blue{{ \bf File Export Formats.} Pathway Tools can export PGDBs into several file formats that we have developed, which include tab-delimited tables and an attribute-value format (see \cite{BioCycFlatfilesURL}).
-Pathway Tools can also export subsets of PGDB data to other common formats including SBML \cite{Hucka04,SBMLURL}, BioPAX \cite{BioPAXURL,BioPAX10}, GO (in the GAF format) \cite{GO2000,GOFormatsURL}, GenBank \cite{GenbankFormatURL}, and FASTA \cite{FASTAFormatURL}.
-The bioCycPlugin for Cytoscape \cite{bioCycPluginURL} makes use of web services in conjunction with BioPAX, to select and export pathways into the Cytoscape environment.}
+{ \bf File Export Formats.} Pathway Tools can export PGDBs into several file formats that we have developed, which include tab-delimited tables and an attribute-value format (see \cite{BioCycFlatfilesURL}).
+Pathway Tools can also export subsets of PGDB data to other common formats including SBML \cite{Hucka04,SBMLURL}, BioPAX \cite{BioPAXURL,BioPAX10}, GO (in the GAF format) \cite{GO2000,GOFormatsURL}, GenBank \cite{GenbankFormatURL}, GFF3 \cite{GFF3URL}, and FASTA \cite{FASTAFormatURL}.
+The bioCycPlugin for Cytoscape \cite{bioCycPluginURL} makes use of web services in conjunction with BioPAX, to select and export pathways into the Cytoscape environment.
+An SBML file for flux balance analysis modeling can be generated by providing a MetaFlux FBA file.
+Generated SBML files are Level 3 version 1 with flux balance constraints (fbc) package version 2.

 { \bf Export for Relational Database Access via BioWarehouse.} For scientists who want to query PGDB data through a relational database system, the attribute-value files exported by Pathway Tools can be loaded into SRI's BioWarehouse system \cite{Biowarehouse06}.
-BioWarehouse is an Oracle or MySQL-based system for integration of multiple public bioinformatics databases.
+BioWarehouse is a MySQL-based system for integration of multiple public bioinformatics databases.
 PGDB data can be queried through BioWarehouse alone or in combination with other bioinformatics DBs such as UniProt, GenBank, NCBI Taxonomy, ENZYME, and KEGG.

 { \bf Queries Using the BioVelo Query Language, and Web Services.} Pathway Tools provides a powerful database query language for PGDBs, called BioVelo \cite{BioVeloLangURL,BioVeloSAQPURL}.
 BioVelo queries can be issued through an interactive web form, and through APIs.